r-clarissa/pipelined-computer/README.md

 5. On your terminal, run the `app.py`.

 # Special Note
 This is a school project where functionalities are specified by the UPLB - ICS.
 To prohibit any undesired academic matters, the complete source code is located on another private repository.
-You may email me at cgrodriguez@up.edu.ph if you have any questions or requests, given that the purpose is validated.
+You may email me at cgrodriguez@up.edu.ph if you have any questions, given that the purpose is validated.